Chatsy

 The migration took 3 weeks of engineering time and saved us $35,000/year.
 More importantly, it simplified our architecture, reduced operational complexity, and actually improved performance.

 Not every workload is suitable for pgvector.
 If you need billion-scale vectors with sub-10ms latency, dedicated vector databases still make sense.
-But for most applications — especially those already using PostgreSQL — pgvector is the pragmatic choice.
+But for most applications — especially those already using PostgreSQL — pgvector is the pragmatic choice, particularly when combined with hybrid search for optimal retrieval quality.

 For more on how we build Chatsy's infrastructure, check out our posts on hybrid search and building for scale.